oxen-io/session-desktop/packages/session-desktop/CONTRIBUTING.md

 git clone https://github.com/oxen-io/session-desktop.git
 cd session-desktop
-npm install --global yarn      # (only if you don’t already have `yarn`) yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn build-everything yarn test                      # A good idea to make sure tests run first yarn start-prod                # Start Session!
+npm install --global yarn      # (only if you don’t already have `yarn`) yarn install --immutable # Install and build dependencies (this will take a while) yarn build-everything yarn test                      # A good idea to make sure tests run first yarn start-prod                # Start Session!